TheresaLui/SelfHelpContent_v2/articles/microsoft.costmanagement/costmanagement-whydobillingcostmgtshowdifferentnumbers.md

 # Why does Cost Management have different numbers than my invoice?

-Cost Management currently includes usage and Marketplace charges.
+The numbers on your invoice differ because Cost Management does not currently include one-item and recurring fees (e.g. reservations and support).

-One-time and recurring fees (e.g. reservations and support) are not currently included.
+Cost Management currently includes all usage and Marketplace charges.

 ## **Recommended documents**